 What does this mean for your business?
 Simply put, you only have 8 seconds to deliver good customer service and build good customer relationships.

 You have to understand that customers want fast and instantaneous solutions.
+Therefore, addressing issues immediately and efficiently should be one of the top customer service goals of your organizations.
 Conduct a poll amongst your customer support team.

 Do you notice a trend?
 Do most customers expect their problem to be resolved within the day?
 How do they react when an agent tells them to wait a few days before their issue is fixed?